joncarter1/GP-Regression/README.md

 # GP-Regression
-Regression on the Sotonmet climate dataset using GPs
+Regression on the Sotonmet climate dataset using GPs as part of the AIMS CDT Course

-Uses internal GPy2 package for performing GP inference.
+Uses internal GPy2 package written in Torch for performing GP inference.

 (Disclaimer: Don't expect it to supersede GPy anytime soon!)